brycecurtis/dfs-trucreds-hackathon/track/htc/issuer/README.md

    - Install node.js v12 or later
    - Install ngrok ([https://ngrok.com/](https://ngrok.com/))
    - Install docker and docker-compose

-## Gather information

-There are several pieces of information which you will need to get in order to write your custom issuer web application.
+   - Avast DOMAIN_DID and X_API_KEY

-1. If you do not yet have a team DOMAIN_DID and X_API_KEY, send an email of the following form to natalia.moskaleva@avast.com:
+If you do not yet have a team DOMAIN_DID and X_API_KEY, send an email of the following form to natalia.moskaleva@avast.com:

    ```
    Subject: Request for DFS hackathon team DOMAIN_DID and X_API_KEY